AbieFund/abie-archive/CONTRACT.md

 # Contract’s description

+*We will shape this 'ideal contract' together.*

+*We are currently testing a minimalist version (1st iteration).
+Feel free to open an issue or send us an email at **team@abie.fund** to join the team.
+There is no small contributions.*

 ## Add a member

-When you send money to the contract, you can ask for membership and get a right to vote (sendMemberValidation function).
+When you send money to the contract, you can ask for membership and get a right to vote (`sendMemberValidation` function).

 If you don’t ask for membership, you’re a donator and get a receipt.